elba/elba/README.md

-# matic* - an Idris package manager
+# elba - a package manager for Idris
-Name pending.
+TODO: everything.